weakish/docs-en/views/rest_api.md

 This guide provides curl command line examples.
 You may need to modify some syntax if using cmd.exe on Windows.
 For example, `\` in curl examples means to be continued on next line, but cmd.exe will consider it as path seperator.
-Therefore, we recommend you to use [Postman] for testing.
+Therefore, we recommend you to use [Postman] for testing on Windows.

 [Postman]: https://www.getpostman.com/